Epic Planning Skill

 2. Display the Roadmap

-Print a numbered list of all child tickets to the human (title + Jira ID or brief summary).
+Print a numbered list of all child tickets to the human (title + issue ID (Jira key or Linear identifier) or brief summary).
 Ask the human to confirm:

 Wait for explicit confirmation before continuing.